Skyward176/kantan/README.md

 Potentially, I could also use something like `kantan package myProject <operating_system>` to create a package to be installed on a particular system.
 This is a secondary goal once the first part is robust.

 My primary goal is to have a fairly generic organizational scheme for all of my projects to keep developmentstreamlined and efficient.
 Kantan will know how to tweak my generic schema to be optimized for one language or another.
 Multi language features should be an extension to this, either by seperate templates or by modularizing things such that it can create projects within projects.

 As a secondary goal, I basically want to abstract all the different tools and steps to building and packaging a project into one streamlined interface.

+I plan on releasing this for macOS(brew), linux(RPM, apt), and Windows (installer, choco)